FilipGembec-dev/explicit_hdl_modeling_processor/README.md

 The overflow of addition and multiplication is stored in the B register when writin the result to A.
 The program is loaded trough a mem file whose name(name with path if not in the same folder as the verilog file) is pased in trough a parameter when instatiating the processor module in a higher module.
+The instructions should be writen as two digit HEX value.

+It has a single 8 bit output port and single 8 bit input poer for inputing and outputing data.

-Future versions will include an UART for comunicating and reprograming the processor, and also instructions for single bit data manipulation.
+Future versions will include an UART for comunicating and reprograming the processor, universal GPIOs, and also instructions for single bit data manipulation.